jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/sass2-control-directives/readme.md

 ## Intro

-We are moving into the ,ore programmatic portion of SassScript: conditional, loops, and functions.
+We are moving into the more programmatic portion of SassScript: conditional, loops, and functions.

 ## @if

 ???

+> Q: What would if be used for?
+Given what you know about css and its limitations, how is this helpful?

 ## BAMSAY!